imamwahyudime/thanoshi/readme.md

 This Python script provides a simple GUI application to delete approximately half of the files within a selected folder.

+I have two varian for now :
-**⚠️ Warning:** This script permanently deletes files.
+**thanoshi-permanent.py :** **⚠️ Warning:** This script permanently deletes files.
 Use with caution!
+**thanoshi-trashcan.py :** This script moved files to trash folder.
+Which is more safer than permanent.py

 **Tested on Windows 10**